MW 50x20 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- They are fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+- They can break as they are fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a protective case.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 - Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,